 Attendance at Empire College London is compulsory.
 Students are required to attend all classes and to take responsibility for their own learning.
-Learning is a shared experience and learners are expected to play a part in promoting collective understanding.
+Learning is a shared experience and students are expected to play a part in promoting collective understanding.
+Once enrolled, students have made a commitment to work towards achieving academic success.
+In order to achieve success in their studies, it is important that they participate in, and engage fully with the allocated timetable.
+In order to achieve this, we have an effective system in place that helps us monitor attendance.

 Students must attend classes, tutorials and examinations to the satisfaction of Empire College London.
-Absence is only accepted under certain circumstances but learners are generally expected to attend as regularly as possible.
+Absence is only accepted under certain circumstances.

-Absence can be an indicator of the academic or personal problems of many kinds.
-It is therefore important that all tutors and management of Empire College London know which students are attending regularly and which are not.
+Absence can be an indicator of academic or personal problems of many kinds.
+It is therefore important that all staff, including tutors in Empire College London know which students are attending regularly and which are not.
 All tutors and office staff will monitor attendance of students.
-Where attendance problems are identified, office staff will respond promptly and efficiently.
+Where attendance problems are identified, management will take the necessary steps.

-Below are procedures to be followed to monitor and deal with non attendance.
+Below are the procedures to be followed to monitor and deal with non attendance.

 Procedures of Dealing with non- attendance

-- Tutors and office staff are responsible for monitoring attendance of their students.
+- College staff, including tutors are responsible for monitoring attendance.
 Tutors should have accurate and up to date lists of students who should be attending.

 - Students must attend all classes, tutorials and examinations.
-Empire College London has a required level of attendance of 80%.
+Empire College London has a required level of attendance set at 80%.

 Such contact will:

-- Remind the learner that classes have been missed;
+- Remind the student that classes have been missed;

-- Remind the learner of the importance of attending all classes;
+- Remind the student of the importance of attending all classes;

 - Request an explanation as to why classes have been missed;

-- Invite the learner to discuss with their tutor and/or management any problems they might be experiencing that could be the cause of their poor attendance.
+- Invite the student to discuss with their tutor and/or management any problems they might be experiencing that could be the cause of their poor attendance.

-Overseas or International learners must be made aware that being absent for 10 consecutive classes result in their details being sent to the UKVI.
+International students must be aware that being absent for 10 consecutive classes result in their details being sent to the UKVI.

 Procedure for Authorised Absence

-If you are unable to attend the college due to ill health, you must inform the college reception on the first day morning before 10 am, giving the reason for your absence, whether you intend to visit your GP and your expected date of return to college.
+If you are unable to attend the college due to ill health, you must inform the college via email to email@example.com on the first day before 10 am, giving the reason for your absence, whether you intend to visit your GP and your expected date of return to college.
 If this is not possible you should appoint a responsible person to do so on your behalf.
-On your return to college you should complete self-certification of illness form available on Reception and have it filed in your personal folder.
+On your return to the college you must complete a self-certification of illness form and attach any available evidence e-g: doctor appointment letter.

-Special leave can be granted for a wide variety of reasons, including bereavement, attending court, domestic distress or competing in an educational event.
-Permission for time off as special leave must be obtained in writing from the Management.
+Special leave can be granted for a wide variety of reasons, including bereavement, attending court, maternity, domestic distress or competing in an educational event.
+Permission for time off as special leave must be obtained in writing from the management.

-Holidays are booked using the Request Form (available from the college website) and must be approved and signed by the Reception/Admin Dept. Students should avoid booking holidays which would clash with the allocated timetable, except in unforeseen circumstances.
+Holidays are booked using the Request Form (available from the college website) and must be approved and signed by the college staff.
+Students must provide evidence of the itinerary.
+Students should avoid booking holidays which would clash with the allocated timetable, except in unforeseen circumstances.

-In the event of a known delay from any holiday period where a student is unable to return to college on the agreed return date, the student must make all reasonable efforts to inform the Reception/Admin Dept. at the earliest possible moment.
+In the event of a known delay from any holiday period where a student is unable to return to college on the agreed return date, the student must inform the college as soon as possible.

 Monitoring and Evaluation of the Policy